chenzhch/shellc/README.md

     -b option： Operating system bits setting.

+    -i option: Built in interpreter, ```interpreter``` is the file name corresponding to the runtime environment, such as ```/usr/bin/sh```, or a custom file name can be used, such as ```/tmp/myshell```.
+If there is no corresponding interpreter in the runtime environment, the interpreter file will be automatically generated at runtime.
+Built in interpreter with anti-counterfeiting function.
 - Code pattern differences

     The normal mode shell script has some code visibility issues in most Linux operating systems, and the code after the ```read``` command can be obtained through ```/proc/[pid]/fd/[pipe]```.
 The safe mode does not have this issue.

     The normal mode supports semaphore processing in scripts, while the safe mode does not support it.

+    The normal mode requires that the script length cannot exceed the pipeline buffer value, which is generally 64K for 64 bit systems.
+Safe mode does not have this issue.

     The normal mode supports human-machine interaction in all scripting languages, while some languages in safe mode do not support it, such as ```csh```,```tcsh```.